apollographql/graphql-tag/README.md

 #### Create-React-App

+`create-react-app@2.0.0` will [support the ability to preprocess queries](https://github.com/facebook/create-react-app/pull/3909) using `graphql-tag/loader` without the need to eject.

-If you're using `create-react-app` and want the ability to preprocess queries without having to "eject", check out [react-app-rewire-inline-import-graphql-ast](https://www.npmjs.com/package/react-app-rewire-inline-import-graphql-ast).
+If you're using an older version of `create-react-app`, check out [react-app-rewire-inline-import-graphql-ast](https://www.npmjs.com/package/react-app-rewire-inline-import-graphql-ast) to preprocess queries without needing to eject.

 ### Webpack preprocessing with `graphql-tag/loader`